verge-io/docs/docs/implementation-guide/installation-guide.md

 3. In the installer, you'll be prompted to configure the external and core networks.

-> Tip: Obtaining the MAC addresses for each server port from the switches helps identify the physical cabling.
+!!! tip "Obtaining the MAC addresses for each server port from the switches helps identify the physical cabling"

 ## Install First Controller Node